Call Power Automate flows

-Today, I thought about creating a Power app that calls a Power Automate flow, but now i wanted to do this from a component.
+Today, I thought about creating an app in Power Apps that calls a Power Automate flow, but now I wanted to do this from a component.

 I create my very simple flow that is called from Power Apps.
 Then it can do something and then it will return the data that it needs to return.

 The most simple example of that is shown below